SumitBando/svelte-timeline/README.md

 If a status field is not included, it is displayed with a background of bg-gray-300, with text color of text-gray-400, with a fa-exclamation-circle icon.

+The above values are all props, and can be overridden.

+If the optional prop 'heading' is passed, it is displayed at top.

 In your route or component,
 ```